The Ultimate Guide to Sugarcane Bagasse Packaging

 Blending: The refined cellulose fibers from bagasse are blended with biodegradable polymers such as polylactic acid (PLA) or polyhydroxyalkanoates (PHA).
 These polymers are sourced from renewable materials and are biodegradable.

-Forming: The blend is then molded or extruded into various products, including packaging materials, trays, and other items.
+Forming: The blend is then molded or extruded into various products, including packaging materials, trays, food containers and other items.

 EarthPack: Uses bagasse fibers in combination with biodegradable polymers to create eco-friendly packaging solutions.